Ben-Jamin-Griff/Ben-Jamin-Griff/README.md

   <br> I'm a researcher and data scientist working at the University of Salford. <br>
  </abc>
 </h3>
-Many of my repositories are private due to IP and data confidentiality restrictions.
-If you're interesting in hearing about my work or looking to collaborate, please get in touch via email. <br>
+My work repositories are private due to interlectual property and data confidentiality restrictions.
+If you're interested in hearing about my work or looking to collaborate, please get in touch via email. <br>
 <br>You simply have to be on email these days... <br>
 <img src="https://media.giphy.com/media/SWoSkN6DxTszqIKEqv/giphy.gif" alt="Coder GIF" width="500" height="400">